Train The Trainers

 With the view of expanding an international Anthroposophic Psychotherapy community world-wide, the ‘Train The Trainers’ (TtT) aims to prepare teachers of psychotherapy to form new post-graduate courses in Anthroposophic Psychotherapy.

-Prior to the commencement of its Research segment, the TtT was carried out in 3 modules in 2014, 2016 and 2018 with the participation of more than 60 professionals from 14 countries.
+Prior to the commencement of its Research and training segment, the TtT was carried out in 3 modules in 2014, 2016 and 2018 with the participation of more than 60 professionals from 14 countries.
 The interaction and exchange of knowledge between many cultures was an important point in the formation of this community.

 Anthroposophic Psychotherapy is located within the School of Spiritual Science of the Medical Section of the Anthroposophical Society.
 Consequently, anthroposophic psychotherapists need to be able to work alongside other disciplines within the Medical Section; in particular with anthroposophic doctors.
 Owing to this, in tune with Anthroposophic Medicine, IFAPA proposes to base Anthroposophic Psychotherapy in contemporary academic and professional knowledge.